Topology of irregular isomonodromy times on a fixed pointed curve: Type A

-This simple example shows the fundamental group of the semiordered configuration space is \emph{not} just the direct product of the corresponding braid groups: it is possible two points in different parts braid across each other (along a loop in $X_{\varphi}$), provided the are not swapped by the underlying permutation of the overall braid. \end{remark}
+This simple example shows the fundamental group of the semiordered configuration space is \emph{not} just the direct product of the corresponding braid groups.
+Indeed it is possible that two points in different parts braid across each other (along a loop in $X_{\varphi}$), provided that they are not swapped by the underlying permutation of the overall braid. \end{remark}

-\begin{remark} By the Galois correspondence the isomorphim class of the covering $X_{\varphi} \to X_d$ matches up with the conjugacy class of a subgroup of $\Br_d = \pi_1(X_d)$. \footnote{All spaces involved are (locally) path-connected and semi-locally simply-connected~\cite[Thm.~1.38]{hatcher_2002_algebraid_topology}.} This is precisely the conjugacy class of $\Br_{\varphi} \sse \Br_d$, which is generically nontrivial---as $\on S_{\varphi} \sse \on S_d$ is generically \emph{not} a normal subgroup. \end{remark}
+\begin{remark} By the Galois correspondence, the isomorphism class of the covering $X_{\varphi} \to X_d$ matches up with the conjugacy class of a subgroup of $\Br_d = \pi_1(X_d)$.\fn{ All spaces involved are (locally) path-connected and semi-locally simply-connected~\cite[Thm.~1.38]{hatcher_2002_algebraid_topology}.} This is precisely the conjugacy class of $\Br_{\varphi} \sse \Br_d$, which is generically nontrivial, as $\on S_{\varphi} \sse \on S_d$ is generically \emph{not} a normal subgroup. \end{remark}